lNeed a book recommendation? The lists below might help because I read about 100 books a year.

 Click the links and you’ll either find my personal review or it will take you to the Amazon page and a few cents will go to PathLight.

-I also added a line or two giving my own mini-review so you can skim through them faster.
+I also added my own mini-review so you can skip the stuff that doesn’t interest you.

 Here are the 2017 books:

 In All Seasons For All Reasons, by James Martin.
 Lovely short insights on prayer.
 Really enjoyed this book.

 God Is in the Manger, by Dietrich Bonhoeffer.
 Second time through this book during Advent.
 It gets increasingly more thoughtful as it progresses.